 In accordance with FERC's approved SCE's Wholesale Distribution Access Tariff ("WDAT") Attachment I Generator Interconnection Procedures ("GIP"), the Generating Facility was grouped with Queue Cluster 12 ("QC12") Phase II projects to determine the impacts of the group as well as impacts of the Generating Facility on SCE's Distribution System and the ISO Grid.
-An Area Report and, where applicable, a Subtransmission Assessment Report have been prepared separately to discuss the combined impacts of all projects on the ISO Grid and to the distribution facilities served out of the Generating, respectively.
+An Area Report and, where applicable, a Subtransmission Assessment Report have been prepared separately to discuss the combined impacts of all projects on the ISO Grid and to the distribution facilities served out of the projects.
+This Appendix A report focuses only on the impacts or impact contributions of the

+, respectively.
 This Appendix A report focuses only on the impacts or impact contributions of the Generating Facility to SCE's Electric System and is not intended to supersede any contractual terms or conditions specified in a forthcoming GIA.